 The colourful, theme-based floats are another memorable part of this feast.
 Youth groups from the village around get together and prepare their floats based on special themes.
 Work starts several days in advance and in the creative hands and minds of these enthusiastic youth the boats take the form of dragons, sea creatures, and other mythical creatures, as they snake their way down the river, starting sometimes from as far away as the Chapora Creek entrance.

-Making a ‘Sao Joao Copel’ is an art
+Making a ‘Sao Joao Kopel’ is an art

-Large crowds of revellers gather here dressed in very colourful headgear called “Copel.”
+Large crowds of revellers gather here dressed in very colourful headgear called “Kopel.”
 Remember the olive leaf crowns of the Romans?
-Those crowns are no match for a ‘Sao Joao Copel.’
+Those crowns are no match for a ‘Sao Joao Kopel.’

 The crowns worn at this feast are a sight to behold.
 They are made out of fresh flowers, fruit, and even vegetables, and they are strung together with organic thread.
 It is as if the revellers want to crown the Gods, who sent the beautiful rain that will now bring in fresh flowers and fruit and veggies which adorn their cheerful heads, with such joy and pride.